We have used three of the most popular diaper pail choices over the past three plus years. In this post I’m sharing (and comparing) two of them!

 I didn’t know that the Ubbi needs to be unscrewed and taken apart for cleaning.
 When I figured that out and cleaned it… There was mold in there!
 I should have assumed but it was SO gross and not what I expected.

-Even though the steel itself doesn’t smell, the container will retain odors if you put any soiled diapers in there, so you can either not use it for soiled diapers or make sure you air it out occasionally.
+Even though the steel itself doesn’t smell, the container will trap odors if you put any soiled diapers in there, so you can either not use it for soiled diapers or make sure you air it out occasionally.

 Now, when our second baby was on his way I went looking for a better diaper pail.
 I stumbled on the Dekor Classic Plus (my sister had one for her daughter), and I thought it looked so easy to use.
 It’s similar to the Ubbi looks-wise, though it’s a bit wider.